-Yet those being turned away at the border in recent weeks seem to have something in common.
-Last month, Fadwa Alaoui, a Moroccan-born Canadian citizen, told media she spent four hours at the Quebec-Vermont border answering questions about her religion and her opinions about Donald Trump.
+Yet those being stopped at the border in recent weeks seem to have something in common.
+Last year, Fadwa Alaoui, a Moroccan-born Canadian citizen, told media she spent four hours at the Quebec-Vermont border answering questions about her religion and her opinions about Donald Trump.
 She was eventually denied entry for what she hoped was a fun day of cross-border shopping with her adult children.

-Last weekend, Montreal born-and-raised Manpreet Kooner, who is of Indian decent, was held up for six hours at the border before getting denied entry, and told she needed an immigrant visa if she wanted to ever get in, a rarity for a Canadian-born citizen.
-Her white friends with whom she was planning hang out for the day with at a Vermont spa had no such trouble.
+Or there’s Montreal born-and-raised Manpreet Kooner, who is of Indian descent and was held up six hours last year at the border before getting denied entry, and told she needed an immigrant visa if she wanted to ever get in—a rarity for a Canadian-born citizen.
+Her white friends with whom she was planning hang out for the day at a Vermont spa had no such trouble.

 “Our officers don’t [profile],” insists Long, the CBP spokesperson.
 “That is absolutely prohibited by CBP policy.”